How To Get An Agent As A Screenwriter? Here’s How!

 Still, to answer how to get an agent as a screenwriter, I have created this 5 step resource to help you navigate the industry to the point where you need an agent (and share how to get one).

-The guide is generalized so that it could apply to writers working in the feature world as well as the TV world, but if you want more help on how to become a writer for TV specifically, check out this guide we wrote about how to become a writer for TV or Netflix.
+The guide is generalized so that it could apply to writers working in the feature and TV worlds, but if you want more help on how to become a writer for TV specifically, check out this guide we wrote about how to become a writer for TV or Netflix.

 Step 1: Get your Script up to Industry Standard